doableware/djongo/docs/docs/sponsor.md

     btn_id: price_7
     price_id: price_1HIKkyLbyDBUaJVj8XbaHS8O
     benefits:
-      - Your questions are answered within 24 hours on Discord priority-support.
+      - Your questions are answered within 24 hours.
       - Your name is mentioned in the source code.
       - You support the long term sustainability of the project.